 Why did you choose to live in Ho Chi Minh city?

 In 2015, I and boyfriend embarked on a month-long trip through Vietnam.
 It was during this trip that I fell in love with Vietnam, its culture, lush nature and vibrant cities of Ho Chi Minh and Hanoi.

-After returning to the UK to finish my final year of university, I just knew that Vietnam was the place I would spend my year of teaching abroad.
-It made sense really, I wanted to travel Asia and I knew I already loved Vietnam, so why take the risk and go anywhere else?
+After returning to the UK to finish my final year of university, I just knew that Vietnam was the place I would spend my year teaching abroad.
+It made sense really, I wanted to travel to Asia and I knew I already loved Vietnam, so why take the risk and go anywhere else?

 How to prepare for moving to Ho Chi Minh city?

 Honestly, I didn’t prepare at all.
 Before I came to Ho Chi Minh I spent 4 months traveling through nearby countries in South East Asia.
-I literally rocked up to Vietnam with nothing but my40-liter backpack stuffed with scruffy shorts, a few t-shirts and a pair of flip-flops.
+I literally rocked up to Vietnam with nothing but my 40-liter backpack stuffed with scruffy shorts, a few t-shirts and a pair of flip-flops.

 As for accommodation and work documents, I was very lucky in that the company I started working for provided accommodation and applied for all relevant work permits and residency cards.

 However, I did move out of the accommodation provided by the company after the first two months.
 I moved out due to the matter of a mice infestation and lack of cleanliness.
 Finding a house or an apartment in Ho Chi Minh city is very easy to do.
 In fact, I have contacted an agent, viewed an apartment, put down a deposit, signed a contract and moved in all in one day.